solyoma/FalconBoard/README.md

   - On Linux use the .pro files provided.

 *Installation*:
   No installation necessary.
-Copy the executable (and if you don't yet have them the Qt and Microsoft redistributables)
+Copy the executable (and if you don't yet have them the Qt
-    into any folder.
+	and Microsoft redistributables) into any folder.
 State of the programs are saved into *.ini files.
-On windows these are inside the users AppData\Local\FalconBoard folder, on linux under the hidden .falconboard folder inside the user's home directory.
+On windows these are inside the user's AppData\Local\FalconBoard folder, on linux under the hidden .falconboard folder inside the user's home directory.

 *Uninstalling*:
     Delete the folder containing the program and optionally delete the configuration directories described above.